 The players are given time to reflect on the game and watch their individual clips so that they have a better understanding of how they contributed.

-Swaby concludes, “Rugby is a physical sport with a lot of trauma due to physical contact, so the correct type of rest days are so important.
+Swaby concludes, “Rugby is a physical sport with a lot of trauma due to physical contact, so the correct type of rest days is so important.
 Rest allows the players to be ready for high-intensity training sessions in between games if needed.”